Lullabot/trusty32-lamp/README.md

 See [PACKAGES.txt](PACKAGES.txt) for the full list.

-PHP Debugging with xhprof
+PHP Debugging with xdebug
 -------------------------

-xhprof is installed and preconfigured to allow remote connections for debugging.
+xdebug is installed and preconfigured to allow remote connections for debugging.
 See your editor or IDE for instructions on how to start a debugging session.

-It is likely that your project doesn't include the [XHGui code](https://github.com/perftools/xhgui) that is included to start profiling.
-When debugging, your IDE might show steps through this code as unmapped code.

-* Set a breakpoint within your project, and run to it.
-* Or, download XHGui to your machine and add it to the include path in your project.
-Map the XHGui source directory to /opt/xhgui on the "remote" machine.
-The exact configuration for this is IDE dependent.
+For PHPStorm, the [bookmarklet generator](https://www.jetbrains.com/phpstorm/marklets/) works well.

 PHP Profiling with XHGui
 ------------------------